Banno/banno-powerons/open-subshare/README.md

 Included in the PowerOn files is a configuration tool that helps you customize the PowerOn to your needs.

 ## Required files

-PowerOn Name:
+* PowerOn Name:
-Configuration PowerOn:
+* Configuration PowerOn:
-Letter file Name:
+* Letter file Name:

-Supported SymXchange web consoles
+## Supported SymXchange web consoles:
-PowerOnService - 2017.01 V1
+* PowerOnService - 2017.01 V1
-PowerOnService - 2018.00
+* PowerOnService - 2018.00
-PowerOnService - 2018.01
+* PowerOnService - 2018.01

 *In order for your PowerOn to display to your customers, you'll need to contact your support or implementation leader to turn on the Open a Subshare linktype.*